 Research costs are expensed in the period incurred.
 Development costs are expensed in the period incurred unless the Company believes a development project meets generally accepted criteria for deferral and amortization.
 Research and development costs comprise salaries, share-based payments, lab supplies, and an allocation of office costs and amortization.
-No development costs have been deferred as at December 31, 2013 (December 31, 2012 - \$nil).
+No development costs have been deferred as at December 31, 2014 (December 31, 2013 - \$nil).

 Reimbursements of eligible costs pursuant to government assistance programs are recorded as a reduction of research and development costs when the related costs are incurred.
 Claims not settled by the reporting date are recorded as trade and other receivables on the statement of financial position when there is reasonable assurance of recovery.
-As at December 31, 2013, there was \$11,583 (December 31, 2012 - \$nil) included in trade and other receivables pursuant to government assistance programs.
+As at December 31, 2014, there was \$32,922 (December 31, 2013 - \$11,583) included in trade and other receivables pursuant to government assistance programs.

-(h) Income taxes
+(h) Taxes